justinkelly/primo-synonyms/ReadMe.md

 ### Extending to other versions of Primo

-If you want to create a synonyms file for a version of Primo not listed just create a subfolder with the version number ie 3.1.0, copy the current primo misspelling file (located at: ng/jaguar/home/profile/analysis/sysnonyms/) to the version folder
+If you want to create a synonyms file for a version of Primo not listed just create a subfolder with the version number ie 3.1.0

-Add/Edit the custom_synonymn.txt file if you wish
+Add/Edit the custom_synonymns.txt file if you wish

-Then run the ./merge_primo_synonymm.pl and upload the new file
+Then run the ./merge_primo_synonymms.pl and upload the new file